fasttime/JScrewIt/Features.md

 V8 is used in Chrome, Opera, Android Browser and Node.js.
 Microsoft Edge, although not using V8, also has this feature available.
 Remarkable traits are the lack of characters in the beginning of the string before "function" and a single whitespace before the "\[native code\]" sequence.
 ### `WINDOW`
-The property that the string representation of the global object evaluates to "\[object Window\]".
+Existence of the global object property self having the string representation "\[object Window\]".
 This feature is not available in Android Browser versions prior to 4.4.2 and Node.js.
 It is also not available inside web workers.
 ## Engine Support
 This table lists features available in the most common engines.